peinador/fireplace/README.md

 ```
 pip install -e .
 ```
-Before running the animations two things need to be done:
+Before running the animations a couple of things need to be done:
 1. Add audio files (MP3 or WAV) in `data/audio_files/`.
 You might need to create the directory if it does not exist.
 A collection of free fireplace sounds can be found [here](https://www.freetousesounds.com/free-fireplace-sound-effects/).
 2. Generate the noise image files by running `python fireplace/lights/generate_noise_files`.
 This creates a series of numpy files in `data/perlin_noise`.
 3. Make sure that the audio output is configured as I2S; following the instructions in reference [1].